-For more information on multipart uploads, go to Multipart Upload Overview in the Amazon S3 Developer guide.
+For more information on multipart uploads, go to Multipart Upload Overview in the Amazon Simple Storage Service Developer Guide .

-For information on permissions required to use the multipart upload API, go to Multipart Upload API and Permissions in the Amazon S3 Developer guide.
+For information on permissions required to use the multipart upload API, go to Multipart Upload API and Permissions in the Amazon Simple Storage Service Developer Guide .

 This operation does not use request parameters.